zaargy/braindump/README.md

 ## How it works

 At the moment, it simply writes files to `~/.msmtpqueue`.
-From crontab, I run `mailer-cron.sh` from crontab and what I wrote is emailed to me once I'm online.
+From crontab, I run `mailer-cron.sh` which invokes `msmtp` to email me what I wrote (works when I'm offline too).

-You will need to set the `MY_EMAIL` environment variable to an email address you want MSMTP to email to.
-The email subject is hard-coded to Journal at the moment.
+You need a `MY_EMAIL` environment variable set to an email address you want `msmtp` to email.
+The email subject is hard-coded to Journal at the moment!

 I use it on OS X and Linux.